bhunt00/website/README.md

 **Career Summary:**

-*November 2017 - March 2019 | Infrastructure Technician Apprentice*
+*2017 - 2019 | Infrastructure Technician Apprentice*

 As an Infrastructure Technician, my job role was to provide IT support to staff and students within the organisation, helping them to be more productive when using technology to do their own daily duties.